See the Story Index for Wael Abdelgawad’s other stories.

 Of course I’d heard of Chukchansi.
 The massive Indian-owned casino sat just off Highway 41 in the rolling hills near Coarsegold, about an hour north of Fresno, where I lived.
 That particular stretch of cattle country belonged to the Picayune Rancheria Tribe of Chukchansi Indians.

-Never having been to a casino before, I was amazed to see that the place had thousands of slot machines and hundreds of hotel rooms, not to mention roulette, cards, an entire collection of four-star restaurants, and a spa.
+Never having been to a casino before, I was amazed to see that the place had hundreds of slot machines and hundreds of hotel rooms, not to mention roulette wheels, card tables, an entire collection of four-star restaurants, and a spa.
 They must have been soaking up money like rain.

 If this guy was offering five large right off the bat, he’d probably go double if I pressed him.
 Not that I intended to.
 It was just… man, that was a lot of money.

-I knew this was Shaytan coming at me, tempting me.
-Sometimes Shaytan was more subtle than a black ant on a black rock, until you thought the evil impulse was your own; but this play was obvious as day.
+I knew this was Shaytan, that cunning old devil, coming at me, tempting me.
+Sometimes Shaytan was more subtle than a black ant on a black rock, until you thought the evil impulse was your own; but this play was as obvious as day.
 Knowing this, however, made it only marginally easier to resist.

 “How’d you get my name?”